Helooeverybody/HUST-Recommender-System-On-Steam/README.md

     ├── TopKCF_Testing.ipynb                # Notebook for testing TopKNeighborCF
     └── TopKCF_Demo.ipynb                   # Notebook containing the full module usage

 Initially, this system is implemented as a module; however, it is not used for the final UI demonstration.
-It's usage can be found in [TopKCF_Demo.ipynb ](CF/Neighborhood_Based_Model/TopKCF_Demo.ipynb).
+It's usage can be found in [TopKCF_Demo.ipynb](CF/Neighborhood_Based_Model/TopKCF_Demo.ipynb).

 ### [Content-based and UI](SourceCode)